 - whether or not you plan on incorporating the technique into your site (not everything you bookmark need to go into your site)

-Please bookmark (at least) 2 web pages per week to the course group between Oct 20 and Dec 12.
-If we all fulfill this assignment, we’ll have at almost 300 CSS design techniques at our disposal, making it an unique and incredible resource (one that can add to the knowledge of future students and web designers).
+Please bookmark (at least) 4 journal entries per week to the course group between May 20 and June 5.
+If we all fulfill this assignment, we’ll have at least 100 CSS design techniques at our disposal, making it an unique and incredible resource (one that can add to the knowledge of future students and web designers).

 The entries can cover any kind of CSS topic, from the most basic to the most advanced.
 Whatever you think can be helpful for someone in the class is worthy of being posted.
 Here are two examples, on a basic technique and one more advanced: